data-brain-mind/tutorials/_posts/2025-11-24-reading-observed-at-mindless-moments-roamm-a-simultaneous-eeg-and-eye-tracking-dataset-of-natural-reading-with-attention-annotations.md

 #     /* your styles here */
 #   }
 ---

-## TL;DR
-**ROAMM (Reading Observed At Mindless Moments) is a large-scale multimodal dataset of EEG and eye-tracking data during naturalistic reading, with precise annotations of mind-wandering episodes to advance research in attention, language, and machine learning.**

 ## Introduction and motivation
 ### Neural decoding models: from science fiction to reality